 A machine about the size of a toaster oven runs the test, and provides a result in as little as 15 minutes.

 How can I get a rapid COVID-19 test?

-South Shore Health offers rapid COVID-19 PCR testing at Health Express.
+South Shore Health has a limited supply of rapid COVID-19 PCR testing at Health Express.
 To get an appointment, you need to visit the Health Express website and click the button at the top of the page to complete a quick questionnaire.
 After that, you’ll also have a brief telehealth visit with a member of our team prior to your test.